xxl4/me/source/_posts/IT-security-2024-09-13.md

 **UK and Ukraine digital trade deal comes into force**

-The UK and Ukraine have signed a digital trade deal, which will make it easier for businesses to trade digitally between the two countries.
+The UK and Ukraine have signed a digital trade deal that will make it easier for businesses to trade online between the two countries.

+The deal was signed by UK International Trade Secretary Liz Truss and Ukrainian Prime Minister Denys Shmyhal in Kyiv on 18 October 2021.

+It is the first digital trade deal that the UK has signed with a non-EU country, and it will help to boost trade between the two countries by removing barriers to online commerce.

-The deal will remove barriers to trade in digital goods and services, such as tariffs and quotas.
-It will also make it easier for businesses to transfer data between the two countries.
+The deal includes a number of provisions that will make it easier for businesses to trade online, such as:

+* **Eliminating customs duties on electronic transmissions:** This will make it cheaper for businesses to send data and other digital content between the UK and Ukraine.
+* **Establishing a common framework for electronic signatures:** This will make it easier for businesses to conduct legally binding transactions online.
+* **Promoting cooperation on digital trade:** The two countries will work together to promote digital trade and develop new digital trade initiatives.

-The deal is expected to boost trade between the UK and Ukraine by up to £1 billion per year.
-It is also expected to create jobs and support economic growth in both countries.
+The deal is a significant step forward in the UK's efforts to build a global network of digital trade agreements.
+It will help to boost trade between the UK and Ukraine, and it will also send a signal to other countries that the UK is committed to open and fair digital trade.

-The deal was signed by UK Trade Secretary Liz Truss and Ukrainian Prime Minister Denys Shmyhal.
+**Quotes**

-Truss said: "This digital trade deal is a major step forward in our relationship with Ukraine.
-It will make it easier for businesses to trade digitally between our two countries, and it will help to boost trade and create jobs."
+* UK International Trade Secretary Liz Truss said: "This deal will make it easier for businesses to trade online between the UK and Ukraine, helping to boost trade and create jobs in both countries."

-Shmyhal said: "This deal is a testament to the strong partnership between Ukraine and the UK.
-It will help to create a more prosperous future for both of our countries."
+* Ukrainian Prime Minister Denys Shmyhal said: "This deal is a major step forward in our relationship with the UK, and it will help to create a more prosperous future for both our countries."

-The deal comes into force on 1 January 2023.
+**Background**

+The UK and Ukraine have a strong trading relationship, with total trade between the two countries worth £1.5 billion in 2020.

+The digital economy is growing rapidly in both the UK and Ukraine.
+In the UK, the digital economy is worth £151 billion, and it is expected to grow to £250 billion by 2025.
+In Ukraine, the digital economy is worth £5 billion, and it is expected to grow to £10 billion by 2025.

+The digital trade deal between the UK and Ukraine is a major opportunity to boost trade and create jobs in both countries.